makeabilitylab/physcomp/sensors/photoresistors.md

 I think, by now, we understand how to hook up a two-leg resistive sensor to a microcontroller (using a voltage divider!).
 But one key question is: what to use as the fixed resistor in the voltage divider?

-Ideally, we would want to vary $$V_{out}$$ across our entire ADC range (0-5V)—otherwise, we're artificially limiting our precision—and to discriminate between light levels of interest (do we care more about discriminating bright lights or darker environments).
+Ideally, we would want to: (1) vary $$V_{out}$$ across our entire ADC range (0-5V)—otherwise, we're artificially limiting our precision—and (2) discriminate between light levels of interest (do we care more about bright lights or darker environments, for example).

 To help answer this, we can graph $$V_{out}$$ as a function of various fixed resistors and a range of photoresistor resistances.
 We've also marked approximate resistances of the photoresistor based on ambient light levels.
 Note that these graphs don't incorporate how the photoresistor's resistance changes in response to light: they simply graph the voltage divider output for $$R_1$$ and varying $$R_2$$.
+Both graphs show the same data, just the inverse depending on whether the fixed resistor is $$R_1$$ or $$R_2$$.

 ![Graph of various Vout voltages for a voltage divider network with various fixed resistors (as R1) and the photoresistor as R2 (from 100 to 100kΩ)](assets/images/Photoresistor_VoltageDividerGraph_PhotoresistorAsR2.png)

 ![Graph of various Vout voltages for a voltage divider network with various fixed resistors (as R2) and the photoresistor as R1 (from 100 to 100kΩ)](assets/images/Photoresistor_VoltageDividerGraph_PhotoresistorAsR1.png)

-Both graphs show the same data, just the inverse depending on whether the fixed resistor is $$R_1$$ or $$R_2$$.

 Let's focus on the bottom graph for now (the "darkness" sensor configuration).
 Here's a table of $$V_{out}$$ values for six different fixed resistors ($$R_1$$) and some various resistances for the photoresistor ($$R_2$$).